nasuni-labs/nasuni-api-utilities/Access_Points/README.md

 # nmc-api-powershell-utilities
 Utlilities and scripts that use the NMC API to perform operations and generate reports

-# Shares
+# Access Points
-PowerShell NMC API Scripts for working with shares.
+PowerShell NMC API Scripts for working with Access Points.
+Access points include CIFS Shares, NFS Exports, and FTP Directories.

 ## Create a Share
 Uses PowerShell to create a share by referencing an existing Volume, Edge Appliance, and Path.
 Useful as an example of how shares can be created using PowerShell.\